-- Authorised Class of Insurance: Corresponding to the licensed lines of business in which the VICO will underwrite - Maximum limit per claim: Corresponding to the maximum amount of claim payable for a given (re)insurance programme. - Net Loss Ratio: Net incurred losses (net claims paid plus changes in net claims reserves) divided by the net earned premiums. - Geographical diversification of risk locations: Number of locations where VICO has accepted risk.
+- Authorised Class of Insurance: Corresponding to the licensed lines of business in which the VICO will underwrite - Maximum limit per claim: Corresponding to the maximum amount of claim payable for a given (re)insurance programme. - Net Retained Risk limited by Net Loss Ratio: Net incurred losses (net claims paid plus changes in net claims reserves) divided by the net earned premiums. - · Concentration of risk with any one counterparty is limited.